 Video is good for demonstrating how to do things.
-Also useful for explaining concepts to people who learn better with visuals.
+Also helpful in explaining concepts to people who learn better with visuals.

-Infographics, diagrams, and educational memes.
-Images are useful for quick reminders of concepts and how to do a task.
+Images are helpful for infographics, diagrams, and educational memes.
+They are also beneficial as quick reminders of concepts and how to do a task.

 When audio is made available as a podcast, people can listen and learn on the go.
 They are not required to stare at a screen.
-They can learn anytime and anywhere, even while doing other things like exercise, shopping, and commuting.
+They can learn anytime and anywhere, even while exercising, shopping, and commuting.